Embark COI vs UC Davis VGL Haplotype vs Laboklin Heterozygosity of a Golden Retriever

 More details on Embark’s Genome wide SNP testing of inbreeding vs UC Davis Haplotype Diversity Test

-For Golden Retriever breeders, using both is ideal:
+For Golden Retriever breeders, using both tests together is ideal:

 - UC Davis haplotype testing tells you how diverse your dog is within the breed, especially for maintaining immune diversity.